afahey03/Mabel/README.md

 ## Introduction

-Mabel is a dynamically-typed, object-oriented programming language named after my Chow Chow that compiles to bytecode and runs on the Java Virtual Machine.
+Mabel is a dynamically-typed, object-oriented programming language that compiles to bytecode and runs on the Java Virtual Machine.
 It features:

 - **Simple, clean syntax** inspired by JavaScript and Python
 - **Object-oriented programming** with classes and methods